 Debt incurred under our existing revolving credit and term loan agreements accrues interest at a variable rate.
-During 2010, due to the implementation of an interest rate floor in our loan agreement, our weighted average bank debt interest rate at year end remained the same as the 2009 rate of 3.5%.
+Specifically, our interest is calculated on LIBOR plus an interest rate margin which is calculated quarterly.
+As of December 31, 2011, our weighted average bank debt interest rate was 2.12%, compared to 3.5% at December 31, 2010.
 Any increase in the interest rates on our debt would result in a higher interest expense which would require us to dedicate more of our cash flow from operations to make payments on our debt and reduce funds available to us for our operations and future business opportunities which could have a material adverse effect on our results of operations.
 For more information on our liquidity, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."